Saadmairaj/tkmacosx/Information.md

 <!-- ![](https://raw.githubusercontent.com/Saadmairaj/tkmacosx/master/demonstration.gif") -->

-## Widgets
+## Documentation of tkmacosx

 ### Button Widget

-The tkmacosx `Button` widget is similar to defualt tkinter `Button` but supports all arguments of on a macos inclucding some extra features.
+The tkmacosx `Button` widget is similar to default tkinter `Button` but supports all arguments of on a macos including some extra features.

 - **Argument:**